Choosing the right camera for your application.

 Camera Body Type, IP Rating, IK Rating

 CCTV cameras come in many styles but the most popular are bullet, dome, and turret (AKA eye-ball).
-We tend to include turret and dome types together as the differences are mainly aesthetic with the dome having some benefits in masking the direction but also may suffer from IR artefacts on night vision due to internal reflection in side the glass dome.
-Bullet cameras tend to be more commonly used in commercial applications whereas domes tend to be found in domestic installations.
-They may all be used in most locations as there are appropriate brackets and mounts for almost any camera.
+At Active Online we tend to include turret and dome types together as the differences are mainly aesthetic with the dome having some benefits in masking the direction of view but also may suffer from IR artefacts on night vision due to internal reflection inside the glass dome.

 Another type of camera found in commercial applications is the PTZ or Pan Tilt Zoom camera that can rotate and tilt up and down while also adjusting zoom.
 These cameras are excellent for tracking moving objects and also covering large areas quickly through preset tours or patterns.
 They can also be manually positioned and zoomed by the operator if required.
+A single PTZ camera can often replace several fixed cameras due to high speed tours and tracking and detection capability.

 IP Rating